jomaw0/SQLiteORM-swift/README.md

 ### Data Synchronization

-SQLiteORM provides two powerful synchronization approaches to handle different real-world scenarios:
+SwiftSync provides two powerful synchronization approaches to handle different real-world scenarios:

 #### 🔄 **Sync vs SoftSync - When to Use Each**